confluentinc/ksql/docs-md/concepts/ksqldb-architecture.md

 ### Interactive Deployment

-Use the interactive mode to develop your ksqlDB applications.
 When you deploy a ksqlDB server in interactive mode, the REST interface is available for the ksqlDB CLI and {{ site.c3 }} to connect to.
+This allows you to add and remove persistent queries without restarting the servers.

 ![Diagram showing interactive ksqlDB deployment](../img/ksqldb-client-server-interactive-mode.png)

 In interactive mode, you can:

 -   Write statements and queries on the fly
--   Start any number of server nodes:
+-   Start any number of server nodes dynamically:
     `<path-to-confluent>/bin/ksql-server-start`
 -   Start one or more CLIs or REST Clients and point them to a server:
     `<path-to-confluent>/bin/ksql https://<ksql-server-ip-address>:8090`